-An employee who is injured on the job during working hours and is required to leave for treatment or is sent home for such injury shall receive payment for the remainder of his shift without deduction from sick leave.
+An employee who is injured on the job during working hours and is required to leave for treatment or is sent home for such injury will receive payment for the remainder of the employees shift.

-21.6 Transportation of Accident Victims
+21.12 Transportation of Accident Victims

-Transportation to the nearest physician or hospital for employees requiring medical care as a result of an on-the-job accident shall be at the expense of the Employer.
+Transportation to and from the nearest qualified medical practitioner or hospital for employees requiring medical care as a result of an on-the-job accident will be at the expense of the Employer.

-21.7 Employee Check-in
+21.13 Employee Check-in

-Check-in procedure will be implemented to ensure the safety of all employees who work alone.
+Check-in procedures will be implemented to ensure the safety of all employees who work alone or in isolation where assistance would not be readily available to the worker.